IQ-Bible/advanced-study-bible-wordpress-plugin/readme.txt

 = Where do I get an API key? =

 You can get an API key by subscribing to the [IQ Bible API on RapidAPI](https://rapidapi.com/vibrantmiami/api/iq-bible).
-Check their available subscription plans; there might be a free tier suitable for basic usage.
+There is a free tier available.

 = How do I display the Bible interface? =